Aeschylus: Seven Against Thebes (467 BC)

 Seven against Thebes (Hepta epi Thebas) was performed in 467 BC.
 It has the contrasting theme of the interference of the gods in human affairs.
-Another theme, with which Aeschylus's would continually involve himself, makes its first known appearance in this play, namely that the polis was a key development of human civilization.
+Another theme, with which Aeschylus would continually involve himself, makes its first known appearance in this play, namely that the polis was a key development of human civilization.

 The play tells the story of Eteocles and Polynices, the sons of the shamed king of Thebes, Oedipus.
 Eteocles and Polynices agree to share and alternate the throne of the city.
 After the first year, Eteocles refuses to step down.
 Polynices therefore undertakes war.
 The pair kill each other in single combat, and the original ending of the play consisted of lamentations for the dead brothers.
 But a new ending was added to the play some fifty years later: Antigone and Ismene mourn their dead brothers, a messenger enters announcing an edict prohibiting the burial of Polynices, and Antigone declares her intention to defy this edict.
 The play was the third in a connected Oedipus trilogy.
 The first two plays were Laius and Oedipus.
 The concluding satyr play was The Sphinx.